 The UMW CISSP training course offers a thorough review of the (ISC)2 Body of Knowledge (BoK).
-This BoK covers eight domains designed to help participants to design, engineer, and manage an organization’s overall approach to security.
+This BoK covers eight domains designed to help participants design, engineer, and manage an organization’s overall approach to security.
 Throughout the course, participants will have the opportunity to read, discuss, and complete exercises that will help them to identify areas where they need to focus more attention and areas that they have satisfied as they prepare for the exam.
+If you have a question about something not covered in the program overview, please feel free to send us your question, and someone will get back to you as soon as possible.

 - Official (ISC)² courseware